Debjit1122/amplify-react-graphql/README.md

 - **Enhanced Dashboard:** Expanding the dashboard's capabilities with advanced event management tools, analytics, and reporting.
 - **Mobile Accessibility:** Ensuring a seamless experience for event managers and attendees on all devices.
 - **Attendee Management:** Adding features to manage event attendees, track registrations, and improve the event experience.

+## Contributing

+We welcome contributions from the community to improve Uniteopia.
+To contribute, please follow our [Contributing Guidelines](CONTRIBUTING.md).

+## License

+Uniteopia is licensed under the [MIT License](LICENSE).

 ## Contact